Artists

 Recent performances include concerts with Philharmonia Baroque, Tempeste di Mare, the Victoria Symphony, Victoria Baroque, Early Music Access Project, Emerald City Music, Sonnambula, Yale Voxtet, the Sebastians, Teatro Nuovo, Night Music, Twelfth Night, and Parthenia.
 Her concert with Emerald City Music was listed in the Seattle Times as a top pick for classical music concerts that season.

 Notable distinctions include having been selected as a fellow of The English Concert in America, an award given to young musicians “who appear likely to make significant contributions to the field of early music.”
 As the winner of The Juilliard School’s Historical Performance concerto competition, she made her solo debut in Alice Tully Hall, New York City.
+Her debut album, Pièces en Solitude, was released in June 2026 on the Avie Records label.

 A native of Winnipeg, Canada, Caroline was first introduced to the cello as a young child.
 Too restless to stick with a single steel strung instrument, she pursued early music studies with Phoebe Carrai at The Juilliard School, and with Christophe Coin and Paolo Pandolfo at the Schola Cantorum Basiliensis in Basel, Switzerland.
 Caroline resides in New York City.When not performing, she can typically be found occupying herself with reading, chess, crosswords, or watching Star Trek with her husband, lutenist Kevin Payne.
 More information is available at www.carolinenicolas.com.